-The Bevans Artistic Exploration Fund is an annual grant established in 2024 to support artistic projects that explore and illuminate Black experience and culture.
-The grant is awarded to currently enrolled MIT undergraduate or graduate students, either individually or as a group.
+The Bevans Artistic Exploration Fund is an annual grant established in 2024 to support travel and the research, development, and presentation of artistic projects that explore and illuminate Black experience and culture.

 Projects must be completed within one year.
-Recipients are expected to document their work and/or present it publicly in a format appropriate to the nature of the project.
+Recipients are expected to document their work and to present it publicly in a format appropriate to the nature of the project.

 For international travel, it is strongly recommended that students participate in an MIT-sponsored travel program—or one offered by another institution—that provides support for logistics such as visas, ticketing, housing, language assistance, and mentorship.
 The Bevans Fund does not provide administrative or logistical support for these aspects of travel.